What is NGSX?

 NGSX is an innovative PD environment composed of powerful learning pathways.
 Pathways involve face-to-face work in a study group and a multi-faceted web-based environment that supports the use of high leverage tools, tasks, and resources central to understanding classroom changes needed to support NGSS and the K-12 Framework.

-Over 10,000 participants have completed an NGSX pathway.
+Over 11,000 participants have completed an NGSX professional learning pathway.

-Participants across 26 different states have participated in NGSX programs.
+Participants across 27 different states have participated in NGSX programs, partnerships & research.